sxjack/dps750tb_psu_i2c/README.md

 The I2C pullups in the DPS-750TB are very weak.
 I had to add a couple of 10k's to get an ESP32 to speak to it.
-If you use a 5V Arduino, e.g. a Nano, you will need a level converter between the Arduino and the DPS-750TB (use the outer pins on the converter lined to below).
+If you use a 5V Arduino, e.g. a Nano, you will need a level converter between the Arduino and the DPS-750TB (use the outer pins on the converter linked to below).

 ![Nano/16x2 getting data from a DPS-750TB](DPS750_4.jpg)